 Through a 2017 grant from the National Science Foundation, UGA was designated an I-Corps Site.
 I-Corps sites provide resources for the creation, development, and nurturing of entrepreneurial teams interested in transitioning their ideas, technologies, devices, processes or other intellectual activities into the marketplace.

 UGA has developed the I-Corps Accelerator, an intensive four-week program to help teams identify, test, and validate customer segments, and the arrive at a value proposition that fits between their product and market.
-See the six-week schedule.
+See the eight-week schedule.

 Throughout the Accelerator, UGA I-Corps site teams receive mentorship and guidance and other helpful tools to make “go/no-go” decisions about commercialization within six months and prepare for NSF’s National I-Corps program, application to Georgia Research Alliance Ventures Program, space through the UGA’s New Materials Innovation Center or Innovation Gateway Incubator, and access to other resources to build a successful business.

 Who Can Apply to UGA I-Corps?

 UGA I-Corps is open to the university community including undergraduate and graduate students, post-docs, faculty, staff and alumni, as well as the local entrepreneurial community within Athens-Clarke County and Northeast Georgia.
 The I-Corp Site program supports teams that typically comprised an Academic , an Entrepreneurial Lead, and a Business Mentor.
 Interested teams must have a project or idea in the area of science, technology, engineering, or mathematics (STEM).